-Materiality measure Value Materiality for the Financial Statements as a whole - we have set materiality as 2% of net assets as we believe that net assets is the primary performance measure used by investors and is the key driver of shareholder value.
-We determined the measurement percentage to be commensurate with the risk and complexity of the audit and the Company's listed status. £1.19m (2022: £1.20m) Performance materiality - performance materiality represents amounts set by the Auditor at less than materiality for the Financial Statements as a whole, to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the Financial Statements as a whole. £0.77m (2022: £0.60m) In setting this we consider the Company's overall control environment and any experience of the audit that indicates a lower risk of material misstatements.
-Based on our judgement of these factors, we have set performance materiality at 65% (2022: 50%) of our overall Financial Statement materiality.
-Audit & Risk Committee reporting threshold - we agreed with the Audit & Risk Committee that we would report to them all differences in excess of 5% of overall materiality in addition to other identified misstatements that warranted reporting on qualitative grounds, in our view.
-For example, an immaterial misstatement as a result of fraud. £0.06m (2022: £0.06m)

-We have also set a separate specific materiality in respect of related party transactions and Directors' remuneration and revenue recognition from income from investments.
+Materiality measure Value Materiality for the Financial Statements as a whole We have set materiality as 2% of net assets as we believe that net assets is the primary performance measure used by investors and is the key driver of shareholder value.
+We determined the measurement percentage to be commensurate with the risk and complexity of the audit and the Company's listed status. £1.243m (2023: £1.19m) Performance materiality Performance materiality represents amounts set by the Auditor at less than materiality for the Financial Statements as a whole, to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the Financial Statements as a whole. £0.808m (2023: £0.77m) In setting this we consider the Company's overall control environment, our past experience of the audit that indicates a lower risk of material misstatements.
+Based on our judgement of these factors, we have set performance materiality at 65% of our overall financial statement materiality.
+Audit Committee reporting threshold We agreed with the Audit Committee that we would report to them all differences in excess of 5% of overall materiality in addition to other identified misstatements that warranted reporting on qualitative grounds, in our view.
+For example, an immaterial misstatement as a result of fraud. £0.062m (2023: £0.06m) Specific Materiality We have also set a separate specific materiality for testing materiality in respect of related party transactions and Directors' remuneration and revenue recognition from income from investments.
+This is in recognition that there are transactions and balances of a lesser amount, which could influence the understanding obtained from the Annual Report.
+Specifically given the importance of the distinction between revenue and capital for the VCT, we will apply a separate testing threshold for the revenue in the Income Statement, which will be set at the higher of 5% of the Net Return on Ordinary Activities before Taxation.
+Based on the Net Return balance this is below the CTT and CTT will be used for the specific materiality. £0.062m (2023: £0.06m)

-During the course of the audit, we reassessed initial materiality and found no reason to alter the basis of calculation used at the year end.
+During the course of the audit, we reassessed initial materiality and found no reason to alter the basis of calculation used at year end.